Boundary regularity of uniformly rotating vortex patches and an unstable elliptic free boundary problem

-Proposition \ref{P:Class} implies the singular points of the free boundary are classified into two classes \begin{enumerate} \item Singular points has super-characteristic growth (the blow-up limit $1$), \item Singular points has characteristic growth (the blow-up limit $2$). \end{enumerate} For the latter case, we call $P \in \p D$ a degenerate singular point if either the blow-up limit of domain $D$ at $P$ or its complement is a measure $0$ set.
-All the singular points are isolated except the degenerate points provided $n=2$.
+Proposition \ref{P:Class} implies the singular points on the free boundary would be classified into the following two classes: \begin{enumerate} \item singular points where $u$ has super-characteristic growth (the blow-up limit I), \item singular points where $u$ has characteristic growth (the blow-up limit II). \end{enumerate}